Paxxs/traefik-get-real-ip/README.md

 3. When a match is found, it extracts the IP from the header specified in `realIP`.
 4. The extracted IP is set as the `X-Real-Ip` header.
 5. If `OverwriteXFF` is true, the `X-Forwarded-For` header is also overwritten with the extracted IP.
+6. If no matching proxy configuration is found and `deny403OnFail` is set to true, the plugin returns a 403 Forbidden response, preventing further request processing.
-6. The request is then passed to the next handler.
+7. Otherwise, the request is then passed to the next handler.